plishu/Fiji/README.md

 # Fiji Distribution for MAPIR Cameras
 This repository contains the Fiji distribution for use with MAPIR cameras.
 The distribution contains various plugins and resources such as luts, flat-fields, and calibration files.

+Camera supported:
+- MAPIR Survey2 (all filter models)
+- DJI Inspire X3 with 3.97mm NDVI (Red+NIR) lens installed
+- DJI Phantom 4 & 3 with 3.97mm NDVI (Red+NIR) lens installed

-Functionality for MAPIR cameras includes:
+Functionality for above supported cameras includes:
-- Convert Survey2 RAW to TIFF
+- Convert Survey2 RAW to TIFF, converts DJI DNG to TIFF
-- Correct vignette of Survey2 RAW and JPG images
+- Correct vignette
-- Calibrates Survey2 camera images using [MAPIR Reflectance Target](http://www.mapir.camera/collections/accessories/products/mapir-camera-calibration-ground-target-package) image taken before survey or built-in reflectance values
+- Calibrate directory of images using [MAPIR Reflectance Target](http://www.mapir.camera/collections/accessories/products/mapir-camera-calibration-ground-target-package) image taken before survey or uses built-in reflectance values if no target image supplied
 - Converts TIFF to JPG after calibration if desired

 ### Installation